 - December non-farm payrolls: downgraded from 157K to 155K (-2K)

 I pointed out in my Forex Preview for the February NFP report that probability appears skewed more towards an upside surprise, given that economists historically tend to undershoot their forecasts, resulting in frequent upside surprises.

 Well, that historical tendency held true, since non-farm payrolls increased by 235K in February, which is an upside “surprise” from the +185K consensus.
 Even better, January’s solid +227K reading was upgraded to an even more solid +238K.

-As for the usual breakdown, jobs growth in the service sector eased a bit.
-Markit’s services PMI report was therefore spot on about slower jobs growth from the service sector.
+As for the usual breakdown, job growth in the service sector eased a bit.
+Markit’s services PMI report was, therefore, spot-on about slower jobs growth from the service sector.
 And one of the major causes for the slowdown is that retail trade jobs took a substantial hit while jobs growth from the financial activities industry slowed down.

-Moving on, both Markit and ISM reported that jobs growth in the manufacturing sector slowed down in February.
-However, the opposite held true since jobs growth in both the durable goods and non-durable goods manufacturing sectors actually picked up the pace.
+Moving on, both Markit and ISM reported that job growth in the manufacturing sector slowed down in February.
+However, the opposite held true since job growth in both the durable goods and non-durable goods manufacturing sectors actually picked up the pace.

 And here’s the employment situation for the other major sectors.
 The most noteworthy is the significant 58K increase in construction jobs, which is the largest increase since March 2007.

 - February average hourly earnings m/m: 0.2% vs. 0.3% expected